GoogleCloudPlatform/terraform-google-secret-manager/examples/cloud-run/README.md

 The Cloud Function monitors [events](https://cloud.google.com/secret-manager/docs/event-notifications#events) that can occur on a Secret Version.
 It can be used for executing actions when a event happens, like sending warning emails or adding database entries when a Secret Version is destroyed.
+A KMS Key will be created to be used as the Secret Manager's [CMEK](https://cloud.google.com/kms/docs/cmek).

 ## Requirements